Labor and Employment Law Section

 Don’t miss it!
-Last November’s day long CLE was very successful, with rave reviews from attendees and total attendance of 240 registrations.
-This continued the Section’s multiple-year streak of record-breaking attendance.
-The increase in the number of attendees participating via Webcast shows that the Section’s high-quality CLE is being made accessible to attorneys across the state.
+Last year’s daylong CLE drew rave reviews.
+With 240 registrants, the event continued the Section’s streak of record-breaking attendance.
+With increasing attendees participating via webcast, this high-quality CLE again will be accessible to attorneys across the state.

 For this year's day-long event, attendees will enjoy interactive and highly-engaging discussions of important labor and employment topics ranging from the year’s legal developments in state and federal law to workplace issues presented by the experts.
 The day also includes a hosted a networking lunch, including a special tradition of our Section, an opportunity for budding labor and employment lawyers to gain invaluable experience.

-We look forward to another excellent CLE in November of 2016.
-Be sure to watch the website and the list-serve for specific SAVE THE DATE information and program details as we get closer to November.
+We look forward to another excellent CLE this November.
+Be sure to watch the website and the list serve for specific save-the-date information and program details as November approaches.